openrewrite/rewrite-docs/reference/recipes/gradle/changedependency.md

 Now that `com.yourorg.ChangeDependencyExample` has been defined activate it in your build file:
 {% tabs %}
 {% tab title="Gradle" %}
+1. Add the following to your `build.gradle` file:
 {% code title="build.gradle" %}
 ```groovy
 plugins {